-Place the turkey in a container large enough to fit and cover with the brine, making sure it is completely submerged.
+Place the turkey in a container large enough to be completely submerged, and cover with the brine.

 Cover and refrigerate for 12 to 15 hours, rotating the turkey at least once while it brines.

 Rinse the turkey thoroughly and pat dry.
-Bring the turkey to room temperature while you prep the smoker.
+Bring the turkey to room temperature for 1 hour while you prep the smoker.

-Follow the manufacturer's instructions and bring the smoker to a temperature to 325° F. Add the wood chunks, chips or pellets.
+Follow the manufacturer's instructions and bring the smoker to a temperature of 225 to 275° F and set it up for indirect cooking with a water drip pan in place.
+Add the wood chunks, chips or pellets. **See note about temperature.

-Pat the turkey completely dry inside and out with paper towels, then rub butter on the entire outside.
+Pat the turkey dry again with paper towels, then rub butter on the entire outside.

-Spray the v-rack with cooking spray and place turkey breast side up on the v-rack.
+Spray a V-rack with cooking spray and place turkey breast-side up.

-Place in the smoker and cook over indirect heat for about 12 minutes per pound.
-About 2 hours 45 minutes for a 14lb turkey, or until the internal temperature of the breasts reach 160° F and 175° F in the thickest part of the thighs.
+Place in the smoker and smoke until the internal temperature of the breasts reaches 159° F and the thickest part of the thighs is 170° F.

-Rest the cooked turkey for 30 minutes before carving and serving.
+Remove from the smoker and rest the cooked turkey on a cutting board for 30 minutes before carving and serving.

-If using a self-basting turkey or a turkey that has already been brined, you will want to skip the brining step in this recipe.
+If using a self-basting turkey or a turkey that has already been brined, skip the brining step in this recipe.